 Canada is a large country that has distinct geographical regions.
 Each of these regions has its own traditions and customs, but many values are common in all parts of the country.

 A democratic nation, Canada has a value system that is founded on equality, freedom, and respect for all individuals in society.
 This is reflected in the Canadian Charter of Rights and Freedoms, legislation which is a part of the Canadian Constitution.
 The Canadian Multiculturalism Act is a piece of legislation that is meant to preserve and enhance diversity in Canada.
 The Canadian Human Rights Act provides Canadians with protection from discrimination and harassment.

 In recognition that Canada is one of the world’s most successful pluralist societies, the Global Centre for Pluralism chose to locate its major new international institution in Ottawa.
 Established there, it can work in collaboration with the Government of Canada and Canadian institutions.
 The Centre is dedicated to the promotion of successful pluralist societies and the study, practice and teaching of pluralism worldwide.

 As Canada is a multicultural society, you can help to enrich the community by sharing your culture.

-Some information about Canadian culture and identity can be found at the following websites:
+Some information about Canadian culture and identity can be found on the following websites:

-- The Virtual Museum of Canada contains virtual exhibits, educational materials and many pictures; with over 2,500 Canadian museums, the VMC brings together Canada’s museums regardless of size and geographical location.
+- The Virtual Museum of Canada contains virtual exhibits, educational materials and many pictures, with over 2,500 Canadian museums.
+VMC brings together Canada’s museums regardless of size and geographical location.